 Black and grey are often connected to realism (often being used to create realistic portraits), and recently some artists (including us) may use gray washes or grey ink along with white for highlights.
 For stunning work of black and grey styles of tattoos, check out our tattoo artist, Mikhail’s profile.

 Alongside Black and Grey styles of tattooing, I should mention Blackwork style.
 While it’s an umbrella term for so many different tattoo styles, Blackwork tattoos, as the name suggests, are tattoos done in black ink only.

 While we’re talking about Black and Grey tattoos and Blackwork tattoo styles, we should also mention geometric tattoos.
 This is not not only because Mikhail specializes in them, but because this type of tattoo style has been increasing in popularity with the relatively recent explosion of smart phones and tablets.
 Geometric tattoos, as with geometry, have existed for a while.
 Now with the ability to create stunning designs using straight and circular lines in mere hours as apposed to what would have previously taken days to deliver by hand, geometric tattoos require an expert hand that can transpose that line perfection on skin.
 We are very proud to have one of the best Toronto Tattoo Artists that does that repeatedly without fail.

 Traditional or American Traditional and Neo-Traditional Tattoo Style

-The Traditional style originated well back in the seventeen hundreds and was born out of sailors encountering native communities with tattoos.
+The Traditional style of tattoos originated well back in the seventeen hundreds and was born out of sailors encountering native communities with tattoos.
 As with any style, it was practiced and further perfected for years.
-You might have heard of the deliciously strong rum – well, the rum was originally the name of someone referred to as father of old-school tattoos “Sailor Jerry”.
-Tattoos might consist of primary colors and traditional imagery is of roses, knives and skulls.
+In fact, “Sailor Jerry” (where the deliciously strong rum was named) was referred to as the father of old-school traditional style tattoos.
+This style of tattoos might consist of primary colors and traditional imagery is of roses, knives and skulls.

-Another similar style, similar being a relative word, is Traditional Japanese which was made famous by the Yukuza (yes, the Japanese underworld).
-Similarities in the two styles are noticed in black outlines which are usually bold and minimal shading, with, of course, depictions of Japanese art.
+Another similar style of tattooing is the Traditional Japanese style which was made famous by the Yukuza (the Japanese underworld).
+Similarities in the two styles are noticed in black outlines which are usually bold and minimal shading, with depictions of Japanese art.